iammurali/iammurali.github.io/_posts/2023-05-29-finnacle-the-finance-tracker.md

 ### Does it work?

-It does work, i was initially building this for iphone as i cannot sideload apps on iphone the test flight version deletes all sql data after a certain amount of time which i dont want to spend time or money to make it work at that poin of time.
+It does work, i was initially building this for iphone as i cannot sideload apps on iphone the test flight version deletes all sql data after a certain amount of time which i dont want to spend time or money to make it work at that point of time.

-I have decided to publish an android version as github release which is progress as of (29-5-23). the app works, you have the ability to add or delete expenses and track the loans and debts you have give.
+I have decided to publish an android version as github release which is progress as of (29-5-23). the app works, you have the ability to add or delete expenses and track the loans and debts you have given.

 ### Where can i find the project